santacml/santacml.github.io/projects/research.md

 ## Phi-2 and Phi-3

 Phi-2 and Phi-3 were an absolute blast to work on.
-I'm ecstatic about both what these models represent for the future of AI and about the reception of these models from the community.
+I'm ecstatic about both what these models represent for the future of AI and about the reception of these models by the community.

-To me, these models represent a shift for LLMs by putting a larger and larger emphasis on high-quality data and combining that with targeted synthetic data generation.
+To me, these models represent a shift for LLMs by putting a larger emphasis on high-quality data, especially augmented with targeted synthetic data.

 In my opinion, using the term "synthetic generation" doesn't quite do the data justice.
 I believe the future of synthetic generation for models entails thinking about generation in a new way - sculpting text samples over many rounds of iteration.
 This is beyond simply getting the response from a model to a fixed, single-round prompt.
 Instead, we can push a model to generate high-quality data from scratch about nearly anything.